Ukrainian troops leave Crimean bases as truce with Russia expires

 "We have said goodbyes to our families.
 There were tears, but now we are ready," Sergei, a soldier, said through the fence, pointing a finger to his forehead, imitating a shot to the head.

 Many troops in the Belbek airbase carried weapons, but no magazines were loaded.
-Some hoped they would be able to give up the base honourably and without bloodshed.
+Some hoped they would be able to give up the base honorably and without bloodshed.

 Nikolai, a middle-aged serviceman in camouflage fatigues, complained about a lack of orders from the higher command in Kiev and said he was willing to continue to serve in the Ukrainian forces.